 Texas Roblox lawsuit and child safety law stakes

-Therefore, At issue is whether public safety claims matched real protections.
+At issue is whether public safety claims matched real protections.
 The filing says Roblox overstated its moderation and parental controls.
 It also alleges parents were left with incomplete or misleading information.
-Companies adopt Texas Roblox lawsuit to improve efficiency.

 Therefore, the lawsuit probes the gap between marketing and enforcement.
 It asks whether Roblox provided adequate safeguards in practice.
 It also questions if design choices minimized foreseeable harm to minors.